From Paris With Love

 Lionsgate originally dated the picture for February 19, 2010 but Paramount decided to reschedule Shutter Island for that date and Lionsgate moved From Paris With Love to February 5.
 This was Super Bowl weekend and Lionsgate was hoping to score a hit like the surprise smash Taken (also directed by Pierre Morel), which had opened over the same frame the previous year.
 Taken had a gruff Liam Neeson and From Paris With Love had a bald, goatee sporting, scenery chewing John Travolta hamming it up, which certainly didn’t help its commercial appeal.
 Rotten reviews did not help either.

 From Paris With Love was tracking for an opening near $15 million and bowed against Dear John and tanked with $8,158,860 — placing a distance #3 for the weekend led by Dear John and Avatar.
 From Paris With Love had a modest 32.6% second weekend decline to $5,495,113 but fell 51.6% in its third frame to $2,661,829.
 From Paris With Love closed its run after just 5 weeks with $24,077,427.
 Lionsgate would see returned about $13.2 million after theaters take their percentage of the gross, which would not even cover half of their marketing expenses.
-From Paris With Love would mark the last John Travolta studio vehicle given a wide release in the US.
+From Paris With Love marked the last big budget John Travolta vehicle and his last picture given a wide release in the US.